fmunz/twitter-dlt-huggingface-PRELIM/README.md

 ### 🚀 Running the demo
 * Run the Twitter-Stream-S3.py notebook that ingests data from Twitter, or make sure you have tweets from a previous run to process
 * Trigger the DLT pipeline.
 Note, that although the pipeline is defined in the Twitter-Dataflow.sql notebook, you have to [create a pipeline first](https://docs.databricks.com/data-engineering/delta-live-tables/delta-live-tables-ui.html) to run it.
-* Run the Twitter-SentimentAnalysis.py notebook to check out the most positive tweet!
+* Run the Twitter-SentimentAnalysis.py notebook to check out the most positive tweets!
+* Explore what happens if the silver table is not a streaming DLT.

 optional:
 * Create a simple Databricks Workflow as described above.
 Creating a workflow is easy, but it is not necessary if you just want to explore the notebooks manually.